 Not automatically.
 However, you can purchase earthquake coverage for an additional premium.
 For details, see Endorsements for Your Property.

 Most property insurance will protect your belongings when you travel.
 For example, if your luggage is stolen from a hotel room or your car, you may be covered for the loss.

 Remodeling your home may change the valuation placed on your property.
 If you build a major addition or swimming pool, you will need to update your insurance policy.

 If you purchase this additional protection, you will have coverage for damage caused by overland water entering your property from torrential rains, rapid snow melt, or overflow of lakes, streams and rivers.
-This includes coverage for loss or damage from the sudden and accidental entrance of overland fresh water through foundations, basement walls or basement doors.
-This coverage is not included in your Extended Water Damage coverage.
+This includes coverage for loss or damage from the sudden and accidental entry of overland fresh water through foundations, basement walls or basement doors.
+This coverage is not included in the Sewer Back-up Coverage endorsement.

-The Home Repair Bundle includes all three services for $125 per year:
+The Home Repair Bundle includes three services for $125 per year:

 In addition to the home repair service, you have access to unlimited information about covered repair issues in your home.
 You can call the toll-free number any day, any time and a service representative can answer questions you may have about home issues and repairs.
 If your home repair issue is not covered under the program, you can choose to be referred to a trusted service provider in your area.
 You can then arrange and pay for service directly with them.

 - Claim Prevent can be used immediately after a covered claim.

 - The services in HALO Assist can be used immediately after the date your coverage starts.